Skip to content

 Memory Limit Exceeded

-1. Docker kills the container process
+1. The system terminates the container process

-2. Docker restarts the container automatically
+2. The container restarts automatically

 3. The instance is unavailable for 10-30 seconds during restart